- Library byelaws

 Libraries Byelaws (PDF, 1.09 MB) – Warwickshire County Council’s library byelaws made under Section 19 of the Public Libraries and Museums Act 1964.

-- completing a contacting us online or;
+- contacting us online or;

 We ask our customers to use mobile phones sensitively in libraries and consider other users.

 Please keep your phone on silent and do not use it in designated quiet areas of the library or in the Learning Zones.
 In other areas of the library, please keep conversations to a minimum.